raspberrypilearning/interactive-animation/en/step_7.md

 Your sprite's name will change in the Sprite list:
 ![Image change name in list](images/challenge1-sprite-list.png){:width="300px"}

-Your second sprite has exactly the same code atyour first sprite.
+Your second sprite has exactly the same code as your first sprite.
 --- /collapse ---

 --- /task ---

 You will not see the second sprite because it is sitting underneath the first sprite.
-Do not run the program until you have altered the second sprite's size, colour or position.
+Do not run the program until you have altered the second sprite's position, colour, size or layers.

 --- task ---